Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 9) Molida

-Molida is made by mixing small pieces of wheat shapik (the local word for bread) with milk, butter, and apricot oil which really gives the dish its special flavour.
+Molida is made by mixing small pieces of wheat shapik (the local word for bread) with milk, butter, and apricot oil which gives the dish its special flavor.

 10) Shopan

 Shopan is a tasty food item in this region.
-The key ingredients required for this dish include the stomach of sheep/goat or minced meat along with flour, salt, red chilli, coriander, onion, mint, water, salt, and oil.
-Meat is usually marinated with vinegar or lemon juice so that the smell goes out from it.
+The key ingredients required for this dish include the stomach of sheep/goat or minced meat with flour, salt, red chili, coriander, onion, mint, water, salt, and oil.
+Meat is usually marinated with vinegar or lemon juice so that the smell goes out of it.
 It is served with rice or wheat bread.

 Read also: